mean¶

 x (array) – input array.
 Should have a floating-point data type.

-axis (Optional[Union[int, Tuple[int, ...]]]) – axis or axes along which arithmetic means must be computed.
+axis (Optional[Union[int, Tuple[int, ...]]]) – axis or axes along which to compute arithmetic means.
 By default, the mean must be computed over the entire array.
 If a tuple of integers, arithmetic means must be computed over multiple axes.
-Default:
+A valid axis must be an integer on the interval

 .keepdims (bool) – if